dassimanuel000/dassimanuel000/README.md

 </p>

 - 🔭 I’m currently working on Paris
-- 🌱 I’m currently learning Estiam
+- 🌱 I’m currently study at Estiam
 - 👯 I’m looking to collaborate on Goow, Unity Life-cm
 - 🤔 I’m looking for help with App development
 - 💬 Ask me about ;)